BranniganLab/nougat/README.md

 Scroll through your trajectory: are you only seeing lipids in the outer leaflet?
 Switch to user 2 and repeat; are you only seeing lipids in the inner leaflet?
 ```
-- if you answered "no," troubleshoot; otherwise you're ready to use nougat!
+- if you answered "no," to any questions: troubleshoot; otherwise you're ready to use nougat!

-### Run nougat.tcl!
+### Run nougat.tcl
 If you are interested in just analyzing the principle membrane fields z1, z2, z0, and z+ using the $headname you specified:
 ```
 nougatByField [system name] [dr] [Ntheta] [start] [end] [step]